Ivonnor1975/potential-enigma/README.md

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at ivonor@gmail.com.
+  If you have any questions about the repo, open an issue or contact me directly at ivonnor.
 You can find more of my work at [ivonnor75](https://github.com/ivonnor75)